 Visitors, tour groups, vendor service engineers, VU leadership, VU support personnel and other individuals who require limited or one-time access to the cleanroom can be escorted by authorized personnel at the discretion of the VINSE Cleanroom Manager or Director.
-The level of oversight provided will be dependent on the previous experience of the individual(s) involved, location(s) visited in the cleanroom, activities performed, potential risks involved, and the professional judgement of the VINSE

-Cleanroom Manager or Director.
+Must be 12 or older to enter the cleanroom facility.
+The level of oversight provided will be dependent on the previous experience of the individual(s) involved, location(s) visited in the cleanroom, activities performed, potential risks involved, and the professional judgement of the VINSE Cleanroom Manager or Director.
 All escorted individuals shall receive a safety briefing appropriate for the nature of the visit and will be monitored by their escort(s).
 In the event of a cleanroom emergency, it is the responsibility of VINSE personnel to ensure the safety of all escorted individuals.